St. Louis Beef Ribs made in the Crock Pot

 Importance of Each Tool

-• 8-quart slow cooker – Ideal for cooking large cuts of meat like ribs evenly and thoroughly.
+• 8-quart slow cooker – Ideal for cooking large cuts of meat like beef ribs evenly and thoroughly.

 • Mixing bowls – Essential for combining dry rubs and sauces without making a mess.